 Once you have set up your business’s Facebook page, it is time to start creating content and engaging with your followers.
 Here’s how to use Facebook for Business to market your products and services.

-4. Know your target audience: Facebooks targeting options are excellent.
+- Know your target audience: Facebooks targeting options are excellent.
 You can target specific demographics, locations, and interest groups when advertising a post.
-To run successful advertising, you must first identify your target audience, then use Facebook targeting tools to reach those potential customers.
+To run successful advertising, you must first identify your target audience, and then use Facebook targeting tools to reach those potential customers.

-6. Offer giveaways and contests: It is difficult to drive organic traffic on Facebook but regularly running giveaways and contests help.
-Before you start a contest or giveaway, double-check that you understand and are following the Facebook rules.
+- Offer giveaways and contests: It is difficult to drive organic traffic on Facebook but regularly running giveaways and contests helps.
+Before you start a contest or giveaway, double-check that you understand and are following the Facebook Rules.

 Why create a Facebook business page?